aprasadh/ghibli/README.md

 * Open the link `http://localhost:8000/movies` using browser.
 It displays the movie list page

 To run test cases, please run `pytest` command from the project root folder.

+## Future improvements

+Currently all the functions written in this project doesn't use Python's `async` feature.
+In future, I would like to make all the functions as `async` as possible.